 On the surface credit card acceptance for law firms seems like an open and shut case.
-It’s a true no-brainer with many benefits.
+It’s a true no brainer with many benefits.
 Law firms who accept credit cards see a 30-40% improvement in their cash flow.
-Clients enjoy the ease with which they can submit payments.
+Clients enjoy the ease in which they can submit payments.
 With rewards available from multiple vendors, many clients absolutely prefer to use credit cards.

 With multiple benefits, you may find yourself scratching your head trying to figure out why more law firms aren’t accepting credit card payments already.
 The truth is that while there are many benefits associated with credit card acceptance for law firms, there are also very real concerns.
 Very real concerns that could result in very real bookkeeping and compliance consequences in your firm.